rafibayer/rafibayer.github.io/_posts/2023-02-26-macrofrick.md

 ### Aside: Macro Hygiene

 A quick note about [macro hygiene](https://en.wikipedia.org/wiki/Hygienic_macro).
-Because macros can expand to arbitrary code, it's theoretically for the developer of a macro to accidentally shadow or capture a variable used elsewhere in the program.
+Because macros can expand to arbitrary code, it's theoretically possible for the developer of a macro to accidentally shadow or capture a variable used elsewhere in the program.

 Imagine we wrote a macro like this:
 ```rust